Planck 2013 results. XXI. All-sky Compton parameter power spectrum and high-order statistics: Introduction

-The study of number counts and their evolution with redshift using tSZ detected clusters of galaxies has been recognized as an important cosmological test \citep{car02,Dunkley:2013p2181,Benson:2013p2263,planck2013-p15}.
-As a complement, the measurement of the tSZ effect power spectrum has been proposed by \citet{Komatsu:2002p1799}.
+The study of number counts and their evolution with redshift using tSZ detected clusters of galaxies is an important cosmological test \citep{car02,Dunkley:2013p2181,Benson:2013p2263,planck2013-p15}.
+The measurement of the tSZ effect power spectrum has been proposed by \citet{Komatsu:2002p1799} as a complement to the counts.
 One advantage of using the tSZ angular power spectrum over cluster counts is that no explicit measurement of cluster masses is required.
-However, drawbacks of using the tSZ angular power spectrum include potential contamination from point sources \citep{RubinoMartin:2003p1790,Taburet2010a} and other foregrounds.
-Also, lower mass, and therefore fainter, clusters, that may not be significantly detected as individual objects contribute to this statistical signal \citep{Battaglia2010,Shaw2010}.
+Also, lower mass, and therefore fainter, clusters, which may not be detected as individual objects, contribute to this statistical signal \citep{Battaglia2010,Shaw2010}.
+However, significant drawbacks of using the tSZ angular power spectrum include potential contamination from point sources \citep{RubinoMartin:2003p1790,Taburet2010a} and other foregrounds.